Global photo exhibit captures a day in life of world

 The pictures are a tiny portion of some 100,000 photos from 165 countries which were submitted by people across the world in May to the www.ADAY.org project.

-The 45 pictures were shown on 85,733 major digital display screens on Monday, including Times Square in New York, which organizers estimated would reach an audience of 46 million.
+The 45 pictures were shown on 85,733 major digital display screens on Monday, including Times Square in New York, which organisers estimated would reach an audience of 46 million.

 "They (the 45) are really good examples of the kind of images that we got.
 People are honest and personal in the photos," added Wickstrom.

-He said one of his favorites shots from the selection was a picture from southern Iran of a boy diving into water from the back of a water buffalo.
+He said one of his favourites shots from the selection was a picture from southern Iran of a boy diving into water from the back of a water buffalo.

 Though the bulk of the pictures in May came from ordinary people, the project included many well-known photographers and got backing from several famous people on a global advisory council, who also took photos.